Shaglyteniz

 Shaglyteniz or Shagalalyteniz (Шағалалытеңіз; Шаглытениз) is a lake in Akkayin and Taiynsha districts, North Kazakhstan Region, Kazakhstan.

 The villages of Barykol, Kurya, Intaly, Elizavetinka and Kuchkovka lie near the lakeshore.
 Taiynsha town lies 10 km to the south of the lake.
 Road P-249 runs close to the northern end of Shaglyteniz.
 The lake and its adjacent marshes are an important bird area, but much under threat owing to human interaction.

 Geography

 Shaglyteniz lies in the southern part of the Ishim Plain, southwest of the Russian border.
 It is one of the main lakes of the region.
 It is an endorheic lake located at the bottom of a depression.
-Lakes Kalibek and Kishi-Karoy lie to the east, but Shaglyteniz is the only lake in the area where the water is relatively fresh.
+Lakes Kalibek and Kishi-Karoy lie to the east, and Zhamantuz to the west, but Shaglyteniz is the only lake in the area where the water is relatively fresh.

 The lake is surrounded by a strip of marshes and ponds.
 The Shagalaly river flows into the lake from the south.
 In years where the river and other small streams feed the lake with abundant melted snow, the surface of Shaglyteniz may expand to 380 sqkm.